An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Measurement-induced phase transitions and their Lyapunov analysis

 \section{Measurement-induced phase transitions and their Lyapunov analysis}

-The measurement-induced phase transition (MIPT) is a unique quantum many-body phenomenon that emerges in monitored dynamics tracked by individual quantum trajectories, which has received substantial attention and witnessed rapid progress in recent years.
-While there have already been several reviews on this topic \cite{Potter2022, fisher2023random, Lunt2022Quantum, Skinner23lecture, HanZeLi2025Measurement}, this chapter provides an overview of MIPTs from three perspectives—entanglement, purification, and spectrum—with a particular focus on the Lyapunov analysis for quantum trajectories as discussed in the previous chapter.
+While the preceding chapters have focused on the general and formal properties of open quantum systems and quantum trajectories, this chapter explores the measurement-induced phase transition (MIPT) as an intriguing phenomenon unique to the quantum trajectories of many-body systems, which has received substantial attention and witnessed rapid progress in recent years.
+Although there have already been several reviews on this topic~\cite{Potter2022, fisher2023random, Lunt2022Quantum, Skinner23lecture, HanZeLi2025Measurement}, we here provide an overview of MIPTs from three perspectives—entanglement, purification, and spectrum—with a particular focus on the Lyapunov analysis for quantum trajectories as discussed in the previous chapter.